dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 * collected data being returned to some central analysis system will use the same network interface as the DNS queries and responses
 * there can be multiple third party servers involved

-Because of thes considerations, a major factor in the design of the format is minimal storage size of the capture files.
+Because of these considerations, a major factor in the design of the format is minimal storage size of the capture files.

 Another significant consideration for any application that records DNS traffic